alx-sch/STRIKE_A_POSE/README.md

     ```

     **Example:** `python play.py 10 5`
     **Note:** This might take 2–3 minutes when executing for the first time.
+The delay is due to the program loading the large, pre-trained pose detection model.

 **Post-Game Commands**